laurensmiers/generic-static-linked-list/README.md

-# generic-static-linked-list
+# generic-list-implementation

-This is a generic implementation for a static (single) linked list.
+This is a generic implementation for a linked list in C.

-To be more clear, it is more an implementation for the linking of nodes in a list (adding/deleting/...).

-You could build a dynamically-allocated linked list on top of this.
-The code here could than be used for the linking between nodes.
+It is heavily based on the Linux Kernel implementation.

 # Tests
 The tests are made using [Ceedling](https://github.com/ThrowTheSwitch/Ceedling).